vguerra/FlightDelayPrediction/report/README.md

 ## Introduction
 In this report, we present the work done to implement a Machine Learning pipeline that trains a model that predicts delays in US Flights.
-We take as reference a paper published at beginning of 2016 [Using Scalable Data Mining for Predicting Flight Delays](https://www.researchgate.net/publication/292539590_Using_Scalable_Data_Mining_for_Predicting_Flight_Delays) by Belcastro, Marozzo, Talia and Trunfio.
+We take as reference a paper published at the beginning of 2016 [Using Scalable Data Mining for Predicting Flight Delays](https://www.researchgate.net/publication/292539590_Using_Scalable_Data_Mining_for_Predicting_Flight_Delays) by Belcastro, Marozzo, Talia and Trunfio.

-In order to have results comparable with the paper, we used the same dataset, both in term of date range, from 2009 to 2013, and in term of feature used.
+In order to have results comparable with the paper, we used the same dataset, both in terms of date range, from 2009 to 2013, and in terms of feature used.
 The results described below were obtained using the following setup (unless otherwise specified):
 - D2 as a label (delayed flights affected by extreme weather, plus the ones for which NAS delay is greater than or equal to the delay threshold)
 - 60 min for the delay threshold